beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 *DISCUSSION: There were discussions whether to use `@Valid` or a new annotation such as `@ValidParameter`.
 IMO introducing a new annotation doesn't really make sense, as the `@Valid` annotation is used here in its originally intended sense: marking a (referenced) object for cascaded validation.*

+> Emmanuel: I agree

 *DISCUSSION: The entire field of validating the results of constructors needs some more consideration IMO.
 I'd be interested in any thoughts.*

+> Emmanuel: What are your concerns?
+To me, a constructor is a method returning an instance of object and thus is quite
+> standard.
+And a framework controling the creation of objects will be able to validate the object created.

 ### Inheritance hierarchies <a id="inheritance"></a>